odai-alali/kollektiv-theme/README.md

 - The multilevel menu is implemented with pure CSS to work even when JS is disabled.
 - No Trackers where added to this theme.
 - Fonts are installed locally rather using Google Fonts for example

+## Installation
+You can install this theme by downloading the repo as a zip and extract in the `wp-content/themes` folder but it's highly recommended to use https://github.com/afragen/github-updater to keep your theme easily up to date.

 ## Development
 Docker setup where provided for the ease of testing and developing of the theme.
 To run a wordpress instance: